-Little Yellowstone Park is located 4 miles south and 1 mile east of Kathryn.
-The park is nestled in the hillside along the Sheyenne river and is on the Sheyenne River National Scenic Byway.
-There is a small spring fed stream that runs through the park.
+Little Yellowstone Park, open April through November deer gun season, is a 27 acre campground and multi-use recreation area located 4 miles south and 1 mile east of Kathryn on State Highway 46.
+The park is nestled in the hills and valley along the Sheyenne River with a small spring-fed stream running through the park.

-There is ample shade throughout the park and plenty of campsites, some of the sites have electric hookups.
+Bev Anderson manages 2 part-time staff and oversees the day to day operation of the park.
+The park is managed by the Barnes County Park Board and provides 34 campsites – 14 electrical and 20 more secluded primitive (non-electrical) campsites.
 Some of the nicest sites are located in the upper portion of the park.
-They do not have electricity, but provide seclusion and are perfect for tents and small campers.
+They do not have electrical hook-ups but provide seclusion and are perfect for tents and small campers.

-A new walking bridge has been installed by the Barnes County Highway Department.
+In 2006 a walking bridge was installed by the Barnes County Highway Department.
 This bridge originally came from Ransom County and was built in the early 1900s.
 Highway crews renovated this old bridge into a unique and historic walking bridge.
 Be sure to check it out on your next visit to the Park.